indrekots/indrekots.github.io/_posts/articles/2013-04-27-how-to-access-phpmyadmin-after-installation.md

 excerpt: "You've just installed phpmyadmin from your package manager.
 Here's what you need to do in order to access it"
 modified: 2013-04-27 19:46:11 +0300
 categories: articles
-tags: [phpmyadmin, php, ubuntu how-to, apache]
+tags: [phpmyadmin, php, ubuntu, how-to, apache]
 image:
   feature:
   credit: